Skip Navigation

 8 May 1873

-After only a few weeks at Camp Randall learning to be a soldier, Private Stephen Fosse left there in early March 1862 with his brothers, their company, and the rest of the regiment to join the war.
+After only a few weeks at Camp Randall learning to be a soldier, Private Stephen Fosse left there in early March 1862, with his brothers, Andrew Fosse and Wagoner Ole L. Fosse, their company, and the rest of the regiment to join the war.
 From April 30 until November 1862, he was listed as “present” with the 15th.
 It is unclear from Army records whether he participated in the successful siege of Island No. 10 on the Mississippi River in TN, and the surprise raid on Union City, TN, in March and April 1862.
-However, that summer he would have been with the 15th on the campaign through TN, MS, and AL.
+However, that summer he would have been with the 15th on the campaign through Tennessee, Mississippi, and Alabama.

 Wagoner Stephen Fosse would have been present at, but probably did not participate in, the October 8, 1862, fighting at Perryville, Boyle County, KY, which was also called the Battle of Chaplin Hills.
 While this was the 15th’s first big battle, it emerged without any fatalities.
 Starting in late November or early December 1862, Wagoner Fosse was listed as being absent “on duty” in Nashville, TN.
-As a result, he missed the long, cold, wet, and bloody Battle of Stone River, TN, also called the Battle of Murfreesboro, on December 30-31, 1862.
+As a result, he missed the long, cold, wet, and bloody Battle of Stones River, TN, also called the Battle of Murfreesboro, on December 30-31, 1862.
 It was there that the 15th first suffered serious battle casualties and was cited for bravery.
-One of the casualties cited for bravery was his brother Corporal Andrew L. Fosse, who was killed in action.
-For his bravery, Andrew Fosse was posthumously awarded the rank of Brevet Captain.
+One of the casualties cited for bravery was his brother, Corporal Andrew L. Fosse, who was killed in action.

 Starting in January 1863, Wagoner Stephen Fosse was again listed as being “present” with the regiment, and remained so until February 1865.
-From January to June 1863, the 15th camped in the Murfreesboro area, except for 2 weeks in February when it was sent to Franklin, TN.
+From January to June 1863, the 15th camped in the Murfreesboro area, except for two weeks in February when it was sent to Franklin, TN.
 At some point in April or May 1863, Wagoner Fosse became Private Fosse again, returning to the ranks of Company H. Beginning June 23, 1863, the regiment took part in General Rosecrans’ Tullahoma campaign.
-On July 3, 1863, the 15th went into camp at Winchester, Franklin County, TN for 6 weeks.
+On July 3, 1863, the 15th went into camp at Winchester, Franklin County, TN, for six weeks.

 Starting August 17, 1863, the 15th left Winchester to participate in General Rosecrans’ Chickamauga campaign.
 Private Stephen Fosse is believed to have been present at the daring early morning crossing of the Tennessee River on August 28th, which the 15th led.
 He was also present at the September 19-20, 1863, fighting at Chickamauga, GA — the second bloodiest battle of the Civil War.
 He survived the vicious fighting around Viniard’s Farm on the first afternoon, as well as the near capture of the regiment around midday on the 20th during Longstreet’s Breakthrough.
 Some 63% of the 15th’s soldiers who were at Chickamauga were killed, wounded, or taken prisoner.

-Starting right after Mission Ridge the 15th was engaged in almost non-stop marching and counter-marching all over Eastern TN throughout the winter of 1863/1864.
-By many original accounts, this was the worst period of the regiment’s 3-year term of service.
+Starting right after Mission Ridge the 15th was engaged in almost non-stop marching and counter-marching all over Eastern Tennessee throughout the winter of 1863/1864.
+By many original accounts, this was the worst period of the regiment’s three-year term of service.
 Poor rations, inadequate clothing and shelter, and unseasonably cold weather made these months nearly unbearable.
 Starting in May 1864, the 15th participated in General William T. Sherman’s famous campaign to capture Atlanta, GA.
-This campaign was marked by almost daily marching and/or combat for 4 months.
-Private Fosse and the 15th took part in the fighting at Rocky Face Ridge, GA in early May; the bloody Battle of Resaca, GA on May 14-15; and the disastrous Battle of Pickett’s Mill (often called Dallas or New Hope Church), GA, on May 27, 1864.
+This campaign was marked by almost daily marching and/or combat for four months.
+Private Fosse and the 15th took part in the fighting at Rocky Face Ridge, GA, in early May; the bloody Battle of Resaca, GA, on May 14-15; and the disastrous Battle of Pickett’s Mill (often called Dallas or New Hope Church), GA, on May 27, 1864.
 It was there that the 15th suffered fearful casualties, one of which was Private Stephen Fosse’s brother, Wagoner Ole L. Fosse, who was seriously wounded in both legs.

 Private Stephen Fosse was once again with Company H on February 13, 1865, at Chattanooga.
-On that date he, his brother Wagoner Ole Fosse, and most of the other surviving members of the company were mustered out of Federal service upon the end of their 3-year terms of service.
+On that date he, his brother, Ole Fosse, and most of the other surviving members of the company were mustered out of Federal service upon the end of their three-year terms of service.
 At the time the Army noted that Private Stephen Fosse was due $100 in bounty money.

 After the war, Fosse married Emma G. Anderson on May 8, 1873.
 Stephen Fosse and his wife Emma had one son, Andrew Louis, born May 11, 1874.
 He became a farmer at Koshkonong.
 He died in Dane County, WI on December 5, 1886.